 This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.

-Before having surgery or any medical procedure, tell your doctor or dentist that you are using this...
+Before having surgery, tell your doctor or dentist about all the products you use (including...

 Last reviewed on RxList: 5/28/2010